Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 The Curious Case of Uber ATG

-To achieve self-driving solutions, in 2016, Uber started research on autonomous vehicles and invested a huge amount in its self-driving project, better known as Uber ATG.
-Uber spent a lot of money on self-driving research and related acquisitions such as it bought Otto for 1% of its valuation which was worth $678 million at that time.
+To achieve self-driving solutions, in 2016 Uber began researching autonomous vehicles and invested heavily in its self-driving project, better known as Uber ATG.
+Uber spent a lot of money on self-driving research and related acquisitions, such as buying Otto for 1% of its valuation, which was worth $678 million at that time.

-In April 2019, Bloomberg reported that Uber has spent over a billion dollars on self-driving.
-Uber spent $457 million in 2018 on self-driving technologies and the amount grew $73 million in 2019, i.e. to a total of $530 million.
+In April 2019, Bloomberg reported that Uber had spent over $1 billion on self-driving technology.
+Uber paid $457 million in 2018 on self-driving technologies, and the amount grew $73 million in 2019, i.e., to a total of $530 million.
 By the time they sold the business, its ATG unit had already cost them $303 million in 2020 alone.

 By combining all the figures, we have a total investment of around $1.8 billion.